Avishkarwakhare/Avishkarwakhare/README.md

 # 💫 About Me:
  Hi there!
-I’m **Avishkar Wakhare**, a passionate learner and aspiring full-stack developer.<br>I’m currently building my skills in MERN Stack and strengthening my fundamentals in Data Structures & Algorithms.<br>I love solving problems, building fun and practical projects, and growing as a software engineer.<br>I’m actively working on real-world projects using JavaScript, HTML, CSS, and modern web technologies while improving my DSA and backend skills.<br>I’m looking to collaborate on open source projects, build great software, and explore job opportunities in software development.<br>Let’s connect and build something awesome together!<br>
+I’m **Avishkar Wakhare**, a passionate learner and aspiring full-stack developer.<br>I’m currently building my skills in MERN Stack and strengthening my fundamentals in Data Structures & Algorithms.<br>I love solving problems, building fun and practical projects, and growing as a software engineer.<br>I’m actively working on real-world projects using JavaScript, HTML, CSS,MERN Stack, and modern web technologies while improving my DSA and backend skills.<br>I’m looking to collaborate on open source projects, build great software, and explore job opportunities in software development.<br>Let’s connect and build something awesome together!<br>

 ## 🌐 Socials: